zullicm/phase-3-ruby-oo-self-count-sentences-lab/README.md

 Get all the tests to pass by completing the body of the `count_sentences` method in `count_sentences.rb`.

-Run the tests using the `rspec` command from the root of the project.
+Run the tests using the `learn` command from the root of the project.